 I’m having one of those days when I just can’t focus or think of anything meaningful to share.
 Don’t you hate that?
 I have a four hour block to really focus and write each week and here I sit.
 Nothing.
 Do we overload our brains so much with the constant technology, constant noise, constant need

 Cinco de Mayo falls on Tuesday this year…coincidence?
 I think not.
 It would be a travesty not to participate in Taco Tuesday this week.
 So to help you out, I searched around the internets for some of the most delicious looking tacos that will totally do the holiday justice.
-I hope one of these inspires
+I hope one, or more, of these

 Let’s talk about carbs.
 Delicious, tasty, incredible carbohydrates.
 This is my open letter to carbs: I can’t quit you.
 I recently had a conversation on Facebook with my aunt’s friend who is doing a very low carb diet and was craving apple pie.
 She was wishing that a yummy no-carb apple pie existed and the